Holland's Community-owned Utility Provider

 Becky feels fortunate working at Holland BPW where she has had many opportunities to use her passion for serving others and engaging with people.
 HBPW’s focus on customers and the community really shines through in everything they do.
 She enjoys working with the team and building a culture where they can learn, grow and serve together.

-Joel Davenport, Operations Director
+Joel Davenport, Holland BPW Operations Director

 Membership